WNRQ: History

-In 1978, WLAC-FM switched to album oriented rock (AOR), as "Rock 106," WKQB.
+On June 1, 1978, WLAC-FM switched to album oriented rock (AOR), as "Rock 106," WKQB.

 On December 24, 1980, at 12 noon, the album oriented rock (AOR) format came to an end and a format change to "The Joy of Nashville," WJYN, the latter reflecting a former easy listening format.
 In spring 1983, the call sign was changed back to WLAC-FM and went to an Adult Contemporary Format.

 In 1998, Dick Broadcasting, owner of WGFX, and SFX Broadcasting, the then-owner of WLAC-FM, agreed to trade the intellectual property of the stations.
 The trade, to have taken place February 2, 1998, would have moved WLAC-FM to 104.5 FM, and moved WGFX's classic rock format to 105.9 under SFX ownership.
 However, when the agreement fell apart, SFX decided to go ahead with launching a classic rock format anyway, and flipped WLAC-FM to WNRQ on January 30.